FatemeBameri/subset-selection-algorithms/README.md

 ### 5. `MRC.py`
 Implementation of a **Minimum Redundancy Constraint sampler** that leverages **GPU acceleration** to enable efficient and scalable subset selection in large feature spaces.
-This is an unofficial implementation inspired by the paper: **Unsupervised surface defect detection using dictionary-based sparse representation**
+This is an unofficial implementation inspired by the paper: **Unsupervised surface defect detection using dictionary-based sparse representation**.nnn

 ### 6. `MRMC.py`
-Implementation of a **Maximum Reduction as Maximum Contribution sampler**.
-This is an unofficial implementation inspired by the paper: **Efficient Core-set Selection for Deep Learning Through Squared Loss Minimization**
+Implementation of a Maximum Reduction as Maximum Contribution sampler.
+This is an unofficial implementation inspired by the paper: Efficient Core-set Selection for Deep Learning Through Squared Loss Minimization.
 ---

 ## Applications